bporterfield/watch-claude-think/README.md

 Watching Claude Code think is fun, and quite useful!

-- You can often catch it making silly assumptions about things and interject before it goes off the rails
+* You can catch it making silly assumptions and interject before it goes off the rails
-- Watching it work through problems also often provides some inspiration or additional ideas about architecure, dependencies, etc.
+* Watching it work through problems often provides inspiration or ideas about architecure, dependencies, etc.
-- It's also a great way to learn how to improve your prompting - it will be quite obvious when Claude has the context it needs and when it does not.
+* It's a great way to learn how to improve prompting - it will be quite obvious when Claude has the context it needs and when it does not
-- Claude will also often think things that it does not output, and often those things are worth knowing
+* Claude will think things that it does not output and sometimes those things are worth reading

 Also, sometimes it's a riot: